 The Airport Mesa trail circles around Tabletop Mountain to form a loop trail.
 This 3.2-mile loop trail is generally considered a moderately challenging route, it takes an average of 1.5 to 2 hours to complete.
 The trail is a mostly level trail for the first mile and then it begins a gradual and then moderate ascent over time.

 Do note that on certain parts of this trail, you’ll be brought close to the edge and/or walking among lots of loose gravel and slippery rock in some locations.
-If you have vertigo or are afraid of hikes, you might want to skip this one or bring along a pair of sturdy trekking poles (I have this one and love them).
+If you have vertigo or are afraid of hikes, you might want to skip this one or bring along a pair of sturdy trekking poles.

 To get there, you can either park at the trailhead parking lot or at the top of the scenic overlook lot for a small fee.
-Do note that the trailhead parking lot is tiny, so many visitors will opt to park at the top for $3-5 and hike the spur trail down to start the loop.
+The trailhead parking lot is teensy tiny, so many visitors will opt to park at the top for a small fee and hike the spur trail down to start the loop.

 What to Know Before Hiking in Sedona